 Sign in to your MyWestern account and in the Self-Service Menu, choose For Students.
 This will open a drop-down menu on which you need to choose My Financial Aid., Review My Financial Aid.
 In your financial aid Award Letter you will see what you have been awarded for the year and the criteria for maintaining the award.
 After you have viewed your aid award letter, go to "Accept-Reject FA Awards."
 Here, you may choose which awards to accept and which to reject.

 If accepting a loan, you will need to complete the Entrance Counseling and Master Promissory Note.
+Starting Summer 2021, students will also be required to complete the Annual Student Loan Acknowledgment every academic year.
 These links are also located on this page.
 It will transfer you to the FAFSA site, so you will need your FAFSA ID to log in and complete this process.
 Loans will not be processed without these two steps being completed.

 If your aid has not been awarded, it could be for any number of reasons.
 Perhaps you have not submitted all of the necessary documents to Mustang Central.
 Some students are randomly selected for verification and additional information will need to be provided.
 If this happens a student will be notified through their MyWestern email, with instructions on how to complete this process.
 Perhaps your aid has been put on suspension.
 Contact Mustang Central (307) 382-1677 for more information about why your aid hasn't been awarded.

 You can pay for school out of pocket or by using financial aid.
-Complete your FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov to see if you are eligible for the PELL grant, Federal Work Study, or Subsidized or Unsubsidized loans.
+Complete your FAFSA (Free Application for Federal Student Aid) at https://studentaid.gov/h/apply-for-aid/fafsa to see if you are eligible for the Pell grant, Federal Work Study, or Subsidized or Unsubsidized loans.
 Visit the financial aid website to research scholarship opportunities.

 How to view and apply for scholarships available to Western students: